 While this screen is active, the unit can be tested with push buttons to simulate access control inputs.
-(See page 30 for testing information.)
+See the page dedicated to testing for more information.

 Factory Setup Screen

 This screen should only appear when first set up in the factory or if something occurs to totally reset the logic controller.
 If this manages to occur and the order number (if known), enter it as a value then press B to save.